Lloyd qualified from the Osteopathy programme at Oxford Brookes University in 2003, after 4 1/2 years of study and

 Since then, he has built steadily on his previous interests and experience in physical education, sports science and teaching to develop a holistic approach to his osteopathy practice that integrates postural and exercise advice alongside a diverse array of treatment techniques.

 Furthering this interest, Lloyd has recently trained in a system of whole body movement assessment and realignment, aimed at restoring more balanced posture and function to the body, working from the feet upwards.
 He is now integrating this approach into his regular treatment sessions where appropriate and agreed upon.

 To support effective treatment, his over-riding belief is in the importance of equipping you with the understanding and advice that you need to best manage your own physical health.

-Lloyd typically has appointments available on Mondays, Tuesdays, Thursdays and Fridays.
+Lloyd currently has appointments available on Mondays, Wednesdays and Saturdays.